 - Description: Medical device web interfaces are vulnerable to XSS attacks, allowing attackers to inject malicious scripts.

-- Example: An XSS vulnerability in a patient management system’s web portal led to the theft of login credentials.
+- Example: An XSS vulnerability in a patient management system’s web portal stole login credentials.

 28. SQL Injection Threats